NPHA Data Available for Free Public Use

 In this webinar, NPHA data lead Matthias Kirch provides an overview of the free, publicly available data from the National Poll on Healthy Aging, shares examples of how poll data has been used, and answers questions about accessing and using NPHA data.

-The data provide insights into older adults' experiences with health care savings accounts, alcohol, physical functioning and falls, mental health, and blood pressure.
+The data provide insights into older adults' experiences with elective surgery, health apps, joys and stresses, travel, and COVID vaccines (Poll Extra)

 NPHA Wave 5 (May 2019)